Slopes and retaining walls

 Talk with your neighbours.
 If the retaining wall is on the boundary or outside your property, and it protects or supports your land, someone else may be responsible for making a claim if it fails in the event of a natural disaster.
 If it’s on an uninsured property, there won’t be any insurance cover.

 Information about ownership of a retaining wall may be on the title or held by your local council.
-If you need to make a claim for damage caused by rainfall or a natural disaster, talk to EQC.
-You might also need to contact your private insurer.
+If you need to make a claim for damage caused by rainfall or a natural disaster, talk to your claim manager (either with EQC or your private insurer).

 For more about our natural disaster insurance, EQCover: